top of page

 Now, Put All these Factors Together:

 Put this modern life together with past experience, incorrect knowledge/misinformation, misbeliefs and emotion - it's a perfect storm for the brewing of persisting pain.
-In other words, it's easy to get "tricked" into thinking your pain must be due to something bad going on in your body, when it's not, and then keeping your brain producing pain - termed chronic or persistent pain.

 The Good News: A Rainbow Shines in The Storm

 You can “untrick” & rewire your brain - & relieve your pain - with up-to-date knowledge, simple, everyday strategies & inexpensive tools – like a pen & paper.
-You just have to learn what they are and then be consistent & be persistent.
-Relief & recovery from persistent / chronic pain is possible & not as difficult as you may have been led to believe: Change & calm the processing of your mind and you will be able to change the result felt in your body.
+You just have to learn what they are and then be consistent & persistent in their practice.

-Important PPS: Soft tissues generally heal naturally with the right advice & conditions in 6-12 weeks, so it is important to note that any pain that continues beyond this should first be cleared of underlying medical problems by your doctor.
+Important Caveat: Soft tissues generally heal naturally with the right advice & conditions in 6-12 weeks, so it is important to note that any pain that continues beyond this should first be cleared of underlying medical problems by your doctor.

 Comments